 Not content with stage and film, Metcalf landed television roles, too, most notably playing Jackie Harris, the offbeat yet strong sister in Roseanne, who endured rocky relationships before embracing her role as a lesbian Solo Mom (although Jackie was not outed until the final episode of Roseanne).
 Metcalf’s nuanced portrayal of a complicated character earned her three Emmys.
-She would be a mainstay of Roseanne from 1988 to 1997.
+She was a mainstay of Roseanne from 1988 to 1997.
 (Interestingly, she will be reprising her role as Jackie Harris in an eight-episode revival of Roseanne that is set to air in March 2018, 21 years after the series last aired.